Curriculum Vitae

 “of which i was also a part”

-Walnut Oil on Belgian linen, 40 x 60 inches
+Walnut Oil on Belgian linen, 40 x 60 inches, Sold (permanent collection of the University of Virginia)

-During his summer at UVA in 2001, the artist had a fond relationship with Lambeth Field Colonnade, living next door to it in the Theta Delta Chi house, and spending a lot of his free time there with friends.
+During his summer at UVA in 2001, the artist had a fond relationship with Lambeth Field Colonnade, living next door to it and spending a lot of his free time there with friends.
 This painting serves as an entrance to the series both physically and philosophically.

 The hand in the sky is his own and it is holding the metaphorical fabric of his life which is woven through the columns, as life weaves its way through time and space.
 The hand is a nod to his previous body of work about Shakespeare (centered around a production of Hamlet) in which hands that interrupt the picture plane play a large role in telling the story.
 The title of this painting, in latin, is from Thomas Jefferson’s own recounting of his sometimes rambunctious youth while attending William and Mary, and alludes to my own brief and youthful encounter with this school.